sbddesign/raddemo/README.md

 - **videoID** - (String) this corresponds to the `id` attribute of your `<video>` element.
 Default: "demo-video"
 - **interval** - (Integer) this is the time (in milliseconds) between RadDemo checking to see if it has reached a pausePoint.
 Set it higher if you are worried about performance, or set it lower if precision is critical to your demo.
 Default: 200
 - **pausePoints** - (Array) these are the points where you want your demo to pause (in seconds).
 If your pause point needs to fall somewhere very specific, like 10 seconds and 15 frames (in a 29.97fps video), then use a decimal number like 10.5.
 Default: [2, 4, 6, 8, 10] *(Completely arbitrary)*
+- **pauseFormat** - (String) this specifies the format of your pausePoints.
+RadDemo supports 2 formats: pure seconds i.e. `[2, 4.0, 5.25, 9]`, as well as SMTP timecodes i.e. `['0:00:02:00', '0:00:04:00', '0:00:05:08', '0:00:09:00']`.
+If you use SMTP, you should also specify a framerate.
+Default: "seconds"
+- **framerate** - (Integer) this specifies the framerate of your video file.
+This is important if you are providing SMTP timecodes and using a framerate other than 29.97fps.
+Default: 29.97

 Example:
 ```